rauc/rauc/docs/concept/update-concept.rst

 A ``readonly`` slot cannot be a target slot.

 The ``parent`` entry is used to bind additional slots to a bootable root file system slot.
-The roof file system and all slots bound to it form a fixed *slot set*.
+The root file system and all slots bound to it form a fixed *slot group*.
 An update always can be applied only to slots of the respective *slot group*.
 This is used together with the ``bootname`` to identify the currently active slot, so that the inactive one can be selected as the update